 Neil Choi, Spoon CEO, and founder said, “Spoon has been so successful because it introduced an innovative business model that social media desperately needs while still establishing real, human connections.”
 He continued, “We have proven that our model works at a global scale, across many disparate markets, and look forward to significantly growing our community in the U.S. and other English-speaking markets as well as continuing to dominate in Japan and Korea.”

-Spoon launched in 2016, debuting the concept of interactive audio broadcasting with Gen Z as its primary target customers.
+Spoon launched in 2013 in South Korea, debuting the concept of interactive audio broadcasting with Gen Z as its primary target customers.
 Spoon provides an authentic and unfiltered broadcast experience personalized to its younger audience.

 The company based its unique business model on real-time digital gifting to support its DJs, becoming synonymous with mobile radio for young people.